 Interested in completing a mock interview?
 Use Big Interview!
-To get started, click here and log in with your CSP email address.
-If this is your first time using the tool, you will have to register (in the upper right hand corner).
+If this is your first time using the tool, click “register” (in the upper right hand corner) and use this unique CSP organization code: 0366.

 - Interview time